HBiSoft/PickiT/README.md

 }
 ```

-Dropbox/Google Drive/OneDrive files:
+Dropbox, Google Drive, OneDrive and files from unknown file providers:
 ---

-If the selected file was from Dropbox/Google Drive or OneDrive, it will then be copied/created in</br>
+If the selected file was from Dropbox,Google Drive, OneDrive or an unknown file provider, it will then be copied/created in</br>
 `Internal Storage - Android - data - your.package.name - files - Temp`

-It is your responsibility to delete the file by calling:
+It is your responsibility to delete the file when you are done with it, by calling:

 ```java
 pickiT.deleteTemporaryFile();